Matrix Infinitely Divisible Series: Tail Inequalities and Their Applications: Tail Inequalities for Matrix Infinitely Divisible Series

-Note that the tail inequality \eqref{eq:tail2} is similar in form to the matrix Bennett result ({\it cf.} Theorem 6.1 of \cite{tropp2012user}).
+Note that the tail inequality \eqref{eq:tail2} is similar to the matrix Bennett result ({\it cf.} \cite[Theorem 6.1]{tropp2012user}).
 Following the classical method of bounding $Q(s)$ from below, the Bernstein-type result can be derived based on the fact that

 where